fastai/fastpages/_posts/2020-09-12-codespaces.md

 - **runServices**: These are the services that you want to run from your Docker Compose configuration.
 - **postStartCommand**: A command string or list of command arguments to run when the container starts.
 In this case, I wanted to do an editable install of the python library in the repository.

-For more options, as well as more documentation on the above, see [these docs](https://code.visualstudio.com/docs/remote/devcontainerjson-reference).
+For more options, as well as more documentation on this configuration file, see [these docs](https://code.visualstudio.com/docs/remote/devcontainerjson-reference).

 For completeness, below is the associated [`docker-compose.yml` file](https://github.com/fastai/fastcore/blob/master/docker-compose.yml):